Rolex Shangai Masters: ATP Masters 1000 Rolex Shangai Masters: ATP Masters 1000

 * The 2017 Rolex Shanghai Masters was the first and only time, so far, the top four seeds reached the semis of the doubles event.

-* In the eleven-year history of the Rolex Shanghai Masters the No.2 seed has won the title five times (2018, 2017, 2016, 2012, 2011), most of any seeded number, the No.1 seed has won twice (2015, 2013) and the No.3 seed twice (2014, 2019), the Nos.4 and 6 seeds have won once each (2010, 2009 respectively).
+* In the twelve additions of the Rolex Shanghai Masters the No.2 seed has won the title five times (2018, 2017, 2016, 2012, 2011), most of any seeded number, the No.1 seed has won twice (2015, 2013) and the No.3 seed twice (2014, 2019), the Nos.4 and 6 seeds have won once each (2010, 2009 respectively).
+The No. 16 seed has won once.

 * In 2009 players from 21 different nations played in the singles.
 The breakdown was: Spain 8, France 8, Germany 8, Argentina 4, Russia 4, Croatia 3, USA 3, China 2, Czech Republic 2, Serbia 2, Switzerland 2 and 1 each from Australia, Austria, Brazil, Chile, Italy, Israel, Latvia, Poland, Romania, Sweden